RajeshDM/Graph_neual_network_experiment/README.md

 aggregation\_type controls the aggregation type (options are add, mean and max)

 You can change any of the above parameters to see the change in behaviour of the GNN

+### Teaching module:
+The teaching module for the project is in the teaching module folder.
+This is the slide deck that we have created as the teaching module for the submission